naninovel/docs/docs/guide/samples.md

 Find the layered character at `Content/Charecters/Miho` directory and layered background set up in camera rendering mode at `Content/Backgrounds/Particles` directory.

+## Diced Actor

+Find the diced character and atlas at `Content/Charecters/Kohaku/Diced` directory.

 ## Video Actor

 Video backgrounds are stored `Content/Backgrounds/Video` directory, while a video actor can be found at `Content/Characters/Ball` directory.

+## Scene Background

+Find the scene background at `Content/Backgrounds/Scene` directory.

+## Transition Effects

+Find a demo with all the available transition effects applied in sequence in `Scripts/Scenario/Transitions` scenario script.

+## Auto Voicing

+The voice clips for EN and JA locales are stored under `Content/Audio/Voice`.

+Enter "AUTO VOICING" sample and try switching the voice language in game settings.

+## Music Intro

+Shows how to use `intro` parameter of [@bgm] command, so that the intro part is played once before looping the base part of the track.

+## Background Matching

+A demo of the background matching feature, showing how backgrounds with different aspect ratios can be matched to the display viewport.

 ## Visual Scripting